 Ways to stay financially disciplined with online banking

-One of the challenges with all good endeavours is that, very often, people just don't know where to start.
-That's why we've compiled a guide to get you started on the road to financial freedom.
+One of the challenges with all good endeavours is that, very often, people just don’t know where to start.
+That’s why we’ve compiled a guide to get you going while working from home during this 21-day lockdown.

 - Know yourself

-Because our spending habits have a lot to do with our money personalities, this should be the first point of departure – know yourself.
+Because our spending habits have a lot to do with our money personalities, a good place to start is getting to know who you are from a financial point of view.
 Can you pinpoint where you feel you lose control over your money?
 What bad habits do you have when it comes to money?
-If you're able to identify your spending weaknesses, you’re in a better position to put measures in place that will help you to manage your finances better.
+If you’re able to identify your spending weaknesses, you’re in a better position to put measures in place that will help you to manage your finances better.

-Tools to help: One of the best places to get to know yourself is with your bank statement.
-It tells a true picture of your spending habits and how disciplined you've been each month.
-Getting to know yourself isn't a once-off exercise either — use your mobile banking app to access your bank statements daily, weekly and monthly and regularly make adjustments whenever you feel something isn’t working.
+Tools that will help: One of the best places to get to know yourself is with your bank statement.
+It paints a true picture of your spending habits and how disciplined you’ve been each month.
+Getting to know yourself isn’t a once-off exercise either — use your mobile banking app to access your bank statements daily, weekly and monthly, and regularly make adjustments whenever you feel something isn’t working.

 - Be clear about your goals

 A good financial discipline plan is only as good as the goals you’re creating that plan for.
 Having goals is a great way to steer your behaviour.
 Whether short-term or long-term, your goals will give direction to the financial decisions you make daily.

 Tools that will help: African Bank’s MyWORLD account offers a Power Pocket feature which you can use to achieve your goals.
 A Power Pocket is a separate account linked to your Primary Account.
 Each Power Pocket comes with its own account number, debit card and PIN, and earns 5.5% (NACM)** interest per annum on positive balances.
 You could name every Power Pocket after the goal you are chasing, allowing you to keep tabs on your progress.

 - Create your budget